 What Does Black Mold Look Like?

 With over 100,000 species of mold identified so far, they can come in a variety of colors, shapes, and textures.
-That being said, “black mold” often appears dark in color (black, green, or brown).
+So you may be wondering what does black mold look like?
+Other than the obvious!
+"Black mold” often appears dark in color (black, green, or brown).
 When it comes to the specific hue, melanin within its cells gives this species the dark color that led to its infamous name.
 It will also typically look fuzzy or slimy depending on the specific species.

 Another aspect to look out for is water damage.
 As a water-loving mold, Stachybotrys chartarum requires high levels of moisture to grow in a home.¹⁹’²⁰ If there’s water damage present, this mold may be one of the species maximizing the opportunity.